atsushi-ambo/dev.to/blog-posts/vibe-coding-experience/article.md

 title: "I Took a Popular Vibe Coding Course and Built a Sample App"
 published: true
 description: "My experience with Vibe Coding - a new approach to collaborative programming with AI agents that focuses on design while letting AI handle implementation details."
-tags: ai, programming, replit, vibecoding, webdevelopment
+tags: ai, programming, webdevelopment, replit
-cover_image: "./assets/cover.jpg"
 ---

 # Experiencing Vibe Coding - Building Web Apps with AI Agents